azimuth-cloud/zenith/docs/client.md

 ## Resilience

-When using the Zenith client to expose a long-running service, it is important to deploy the Zenith client in such a way that it can automatically recover from failures.
+When using the Zenith client to expose a long-running service, it is important to deploy the client in a way that means it can automatically recover from failures.
 In general, it should be assumed that the SSH tunnel established between a Zenith client and a Zenith server could fail at any time due to issues with the server, the client or the network in-between.